LukasWallrich/GoldCoreQuants-old/docs/12-probability.md

 </div>

 Quite often we are interested in the **likelihood of something occurring at least once,** rather than on every attempt.
 So we might want to know how likely it is that a family with three children has at least one boy among them.
 Assuming that gender is binary, that is the same as saying that they do not have three girls.
-Given that they either have 3 girls or at least one boy, we know that these probabilities add up to 1 (certainty) - such events are known as complementary events.
+Given that they either have 3 girls or at least one boy, we know that these probabilities add up to 1 (certainty) - such events are known as *complementary* events.
 Therefore, the probability of having at least one boy is 1 - 12.5% = 77.5%

-This idea that **something happening at least once is the *complement* of it never happening** is a very helpful, as it is much easier to calculate the chance of something never happening across a given number (n) of procedures.
+Remembering that **something happening at least once is the *complement* of it never happening** is very helpful, because it is much easier to calculate the chance of something never happening across a given number (n) of procedures.
 It is $P(notA)^n$.
 We have already discussed this in the context of multiple comparisons.

 Over to you.
 If the chance of finding a false positive is 5% on each attempt, what is the chance of finding a false positive in at least one of seven tests?
 For that, you will need a calculator.
 Note that $x^n$ should be entered as `x^n` in R or the Google search box.
 Enter your answer in percent, rounded to the nearest whole number: <input class='solveme nospaces ignorecase' size='4' data-answer='["30","30%","30 %"]'/>

 <div class='solution'><button>I need a hint</button>

-The answer is 100% - the probability of not getting a false positive 7 times in a row.
+The answer is 100% minus the probability of not getting a false positive 7 times in a row.

 </div>